-As the world is slowly opening up and the air traffic resumes, there are new regulations within aviation.
-Stockholm Skavsta Airport follows the guidelines and recommendations by EASA (European Union Aviation Safety Agency) and ECDC (European Centre for Disease Prevention and Control) and The Public Health Agency of Sweden.
+The aviation industry has introduced passenger regulations within aviation, to prevent the spread of Covid-19.
+Stockholm Skavsta Airport follows the guidelines and recommendations by EASA (European Union Aviation Safety Agency) and ECDC (European Centre for Disease Prevention and Control) and The Public Health Agency of Sweden (Folkhälsomyndigheten).

 Due to the current situation Stockholm Skavsta Airport has temporary changed its opening hours.

 Wizz Air has implemented additional preventive measures aiming to minimize the potential spread of coronavirus pandemic (COVID-19).

 The French VINCI Group is the majority owners of Stockholm Skavsta Airport.
 Now the VINCI Nordic Foundation is adjusting to support those who are fighting against Covid-19.
 The VINCI Group has decided to donate SEK 500,000 from the foundation to support people and initiatives that deal with the Covid-19 crisis.
 SEK 200,000 will be directly donated to the Red Cross’s work against Covid-19.
 300.000 SEK will be donated to organizations that VINCI employees in the Nordic countries suggests.

 Due to the fact that many flights are canceled at present, the opening hours for the airport terminal will change from being open around the clock to only being open around departures and arrivals, effective from Friday 3 April.

 The Swedish Public Health Agency (Folkhälsomyndigheten) has published information on Covid-19 / Corona virus in many different languages on their website.

 Due to the Covid-19 outbreak, flights are being cancelled.